 A highly sustainable, trapezoid-shaped building housing the classrooms, research laboratories and administrative offices of the university’s departments of Mathematics, Computer Sciences, and Environmental Sciences.
 The building innovatively responds to the site which it occupies – interior ellipse and infinity-shaped courtyards were purposely carved out of the central atrium to protect the native trees that predate the development of the site.

-Two curving courtyards intersect expansive indoor gathering and study areas, carving out space to preserve The building also innovatively responds to the site which it occupies –In addition, interior ellipse and infinity-shaped courtyards were purposely carved out of the central atrium to protect the native trees that predate the development of the site, yielding one of the building’s most prominent features is that the enclosed space is flooded with daylight and natural ventilation.
+The building innovatively responds to the site which it occupies and provides occupants with lively gathering spaces and an energizing research environment.
+Two curving courtyards intersect expansive indoor gathering and study areas, carving out space for clusters of exotic trees and preserving native trees that predate the development site.
 The courtyards also integrate the building into the campus via an open passageway that runs directly from the west to the east end of the building, straight through one courtyard to an outdoor terrace, connecting the building to the old facility adjacent to it.
 One of the most prominent features of the building, which reflects a quality found in most buildings in South America, is that the enclosed space is flooded with daylight and natural ventilation via the two interior courtyards located in the central atrium.
 On the ground level, these areas are bordered by a cafeteria and student lounges, and on the second level by research laboratories that overlook the gardens.
-These courtyards house clusters of native and exotic trees, and provide occupants with lively gathering spaces and an energizing research environment.